Robert-Shirley/TicTacToe/README.md

 5/19 added an AI that randomly chooses.
 I also added a bit to the initial form.
 I want to be able to select 1 player (vs ai) or 2 player (human vs human) I also want to be able to add names to the players, will be working on that next.
 I spent some time trying to learn minimax, to make an AI that is impossible to beat.
 I can't figure out how to add it to how I designed my game.
 Maybe I'll dive deeper or maybe i'll save that idea for another day.

+5/25
+It's been a few days without coding.
+I got the covid vaccine second dose, and it got me good for a couple of days.
+Then I had a busy weekend.
+I'm glad I was able to work on this for a bit, we're inches away from it being done.
+This session I added an initial form that you can input the players names and select whether its a human v human or human v ai game.
+Then, I made it so that those options alter the players and gameState objects, so the choices are "sticky".
+The game type is determined by the choice of hvh or hvai.
+To finish it, I want to add a restart button.
+This will bring back up the form to select the names and game type.
+I want to make it so the forms clear out and don't save info.
+I want to add a cool transition for adding the letters, so it's not instantaneous, especially for the AI player.
+Currently, the AI's move is instant, and it looks clunky.
+Finally, I want to add a cool style to make the game have a neon style...
+Hopefully this is all done by either tomorrow or thursday, Im ready to move on

 Attack plan:

 1 - Design (done)